andyhorn/simple_routes/README.md

 }
 ```

-This helps eliminate "magic strings" and, therefore, reduce the opportunity for errors and hard-to-track-down bugs.
+This helps eliminate "magic strings" and reduces the opportunity for typos and other hard-to-track-down bugs.

 #### Data classes